jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Do you think our politics is healthy?

-If you're happy with the political atmosphere today and enjoy being a Conservative or Progressive (or more likely being anti-Conservative or anti-Progressive), then don't read this book.
-You'll only be looking for ammunication to fight your enemy but anything you find will apply just as well to your side too.
+If you're happy with the political atmosphere today and enjoy being a Conservative or Progressive (or more likely being anti-Conservative or anti-Progressive), don't read this book.
+You'll only be looking for ammunition to fight your enemy, but anything you find will apply just as well to your side, too.

 We're here to rise above the hate and improve our politics.

 In its highest form, politics discusses what direction a society should take.
-Individuals give their opinions, offer their perspective, and exchange ideas.
+Individuals give their opinions, offer their perspectives, and exchange ideas.
 Should society invest in a new dock or a new road?
 Should we go to war with an enemy or compromise and make peace?
 Should we welcome newcomers or invest in citizens?
 Good politics is like a healthy nervous system directing resources to address the pain society feels.

 But politics isn't always so rational.

-Cells in the human body are constantly fighting over resources and we, the people who make up the ["body politic"](https://en.wikipedia.org/wiki/Body_politic) of our respective country's, are quite similar.
-Even in good times, daily politics is full of ranting, half-truths, and memes because individuals are arguing for tax breaks, subsidies, any other resources and why would anyone want to be left out.
+Cells in the human body are constantly fighting over resources, and we, the people who make up the ["body politic"](https://en.wikipedia.org/wiki/Body_politic) of our respective countries, are similar.
+Even in good times, daily politics is full of ranting, half-truths, and memes because individuals are arguing for resources like tax breaks or subsidies, why would anyone want to be left out?

-The purpose of a political philosophy is to rise above daily politics and create a shared vision for society.
-Only when a body politic works together can its members build a healthy nervous system where individuals and society both prosper.
-The mark of a good philosophy is one that makes people realize humans are not the final judge of right or wrong.
-As it is for all creatures, evolution ultimately decides if we are harvesting resources good enough to procreate and keep our civilization going.
+Political philosophy is supposed to rise above daily politics and create a shared vision for society.
+Only when a body politic works together can its members build a healthy nervous system where individuals and communities prosper.
+A good philosophy makes people realize humans are not the final judge of right or wrong.
+As it is for all creatures, evolution ultimately decides if we are harvesting resources well enough to procreate and keep our civilization going.

-So, while many of the ignorant polar bears are doomed to suffer for many more years, with the right philosophy, we can be happy and healthy inside a constantly evolving society.
+So, while many ignorant polar bears are doomed to suffer for many more years, with the right philosophy, we can be happy and healthy in a constantly evolving society.

-To evolve we humans develop things.
-We try to change our "genes" so to speak.
+To evolve, we humans develop new traits.
+We try to change our "genes," so to speak.
 We train techniques to enhance our bodies.
 We change government policies to direct our resources in better ways.
 We invent tools to solve our problems with lasting solutions.
-And, we learn new ideas to expand our minds.
+And we learn new ideas to expand our minds.

 Whatever traits we develop, we do it to solve our pain.

 Martial arts is a great example.

 Karate, kickboxing, taekwondo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most popular self-defense disciplines.
-To defeat a criminal, attacker, or opponent each martial-art teaches a set of techniques like wrist locks or body punches.
-Each discipline creates rules that say only their techniques are allowed; there's no kicking in a boxing match for example.
+Each martial art teaches techniques like wrist locks or body punches to defeat an opponent.
+Each discipline creates rules that say only their techniques are allowed; there's no kicking in a boxing match, for example.

 The world's martial arts co-existed for many years.
 Inside the disciplines, teachers happily taught their techniques to the next generation.
-Practioners would train almost everyday.
+Practioners would train almost every day.
 The best students would compete in tournaments, get scholarships, and strive to become world champions.
-The followers of a martial art would congregate around experts, tournaments, and the latest news.
+The followers of a martial art would congregate around experts, contests, and the latest news.

 But never would these martial artists fight across disciplines.

-However, in the late 1980s, as home televisions spread information across the world, once isolated fighting cultures started to open up.
+However, in the late 1980s, as home televisions spread information worldwide, once-isolated fighting cultures started to open up.
 People got curious.
-Fighters started to ask themselves, "which martial art is best?"
+Fighters began to ask themselves, "Which martial art is best?"

 Would a boxer beat a kickboxer?
 What would happen if a wrestler fought a karate guy?
 Many people wanted to know what if martial artists threw away the rule books and fought a real fight.

 In the early 1990s, the questions stopped, and the fighting started.
-At first called Vale Tudo, then Ultimate Fighting, martial artists from every discipline competed in fights that excluded no techniques.
+At first, called Vale Tudo, then Ultimate Fighting, martial artists from every discipline competed in fights that excluded no techniques.
 Finally, the world's fighting masters could prove their martial art was the best on Earth!

 And the winner of the best martial art was...